grame-cncm/faustplayground/README.md

 # faustplayground
-online tool to combine, compile and run faust module
+Online tool to combine, compile and run Faust modules.